Pixel-Perfect SVG Icons

 Step‑by‑step in IconVectors

-1. Start with a known canvas & show the grid
+1. Start with a known canvas and show the grid

-• Grid & snapping: enable the grid and snap‑to‑grid via the View menu so vertices and shapes land on whole pixels.
+• Grid and snapping: enable the grid and snap-to-grid in the View menu so vertices and shapes land on whole pixels as you draw.

-• Pixel preview: in the Preview panel, toggle to Pixel mode to see how the icon will rasterize at small sizes (great for catching issues early).
+• Pixel preview: in the Preview panel, flip the Pixel/Vector toggle to Pixel to see how the icon rasterizes at small sizes and catch soft edges early.

 2. Align shapes to whole pixels